Samples: Forecast Track Map

 How often is a Tropical Cyclone Forecast Track Map issued?

-The forecast map is issued at a similar frequency to the cyclone advice, although they may not be issued with all advices if warnings are being issued hourly.
+The forecast map is issued at a similar frequency to the cyclone advice.

 What Information is included in the Tropical Cyclone Forecast Track Map?